Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • with high doses of hormones.

-Preparations "mini-drank" are considered the most sparing of all birth control pills.
+“Mini-pill” drugs are considered the most gentle of all birth control pills.

 How do birth control pills work?

-Contraceptive pills consist of synthetic hormones, which are analogues of female sex hormones, which are produced in the body of a woman constantly during pregnancy.
-It is estrogen and progesterone that inhibit the production of other hormones that stimulate the maturation of the follicle, due to which ovulation occurs.
-Therefore, by administering small doses of estrogen and progesterone with the pill, it becomes possible to suppress or slow down ovulation (ovum maturation).
-On this principle, the mechanism of action of all combined hormonal agents is built.
+Birth control pills consist of synthetic hormones, which are analogues of female sex hormones produced in a woman’s body constantly during pregnancy.
+It is estrogen and progesterone that inhibit the production of other hormones that stimulate follicle maturation, due to which ovulation occurs.
+Therefore, by administering small doses of estrogen and progesterone with the tablet, it becomes possible to suppress or inhibit ovulation (egg maturation).
+The mechanism of action of all combined hormonal agents is based on this principle.

-The action of the "mini-drank" is based on the same principles, but the effective point here is the effect of the tablets on the structure of the uterine mucosa, and on the change in the viscosity of the secretion of the cervical canal.
-The thickening of the secret and the friability of the endometrium does not allow sperm to fertilize the egg, and the egg itself to gain a foothold in the uterus.
+The action of the “mini-pill” is based on the same principles, but the effective point here is the effect of the tablets on the structure of the uterine mucosa, and on the change in the viscosity of the secretion of the cervical canal.
+Thickening of the secretion and looseness of the endometrium does not allow sperm to fertilize the egg, and the egg itself does not allow itself to gain a foothold in the uterus.

-All these phenomena disappear together with the termination of reception of contraceptives.
-Reproductive function is restored within two to three months, and a woman can have a desired pregnancy.
+All these phenomena disappear when you stop taking contraceptives.
+Reproductive function is restored within two to three months, and the woman can have the desired pregnancy.

-The action of birth control pills prevents pregnancy by almost 100% if they are used correctly.
-At the same time, the use of these drugs regulates the menstrual cycle, relieves a woman from pain during menstruation, from menstrual bleeding.
-Modern contraceptives eliminate the symptoms of premenstrual and menopausal periods, reduce the risk of cancer, stop unwanted facial hair growth, acne.
+Birth control pills are almost 100% effective in preventing pregnancy when used correctly.
+At the same time, the use of these products regulates the menstrual cycle, relieves women from pain during menstruation and menstrual bleeding.
+Modern contraceptives eliminate the symptoms of premenstrual and menopausal periods, reduce the risk of cancer, stop unwanted facial hair growth, and the appearance of acne.

-Does the effect of birth control pills decrease with alcohol?
+Does the effect of birth control pills decrease with alcohol consumption?

 Women, especially at a young age, often wonder how alcohol affects the reliability of birth control pills.
 Is it possible to take them together?
-Of course, this question is legitimate, because taking contraceptives can be long, and life is life, and no one is immune from the circumstances when alcohol intake can occur.
+Of course, this question is legitimate, because taking contraceptives can be long-term, but life is life, and no one is immune from circumstances when alcohol intake may occur.

-I would like to be always confident in the effectiveness of contraceptives, and to know what factors can reduce it.
+I would like to always be confident in the effectiveness of contraceptives, and to know what factors can reduce it.
 It is unlikely that anyone will be able to completely eliminate alcohol.
-And the instructions for contraceptives often do not indicate that they cannot be combined with alcohol intake.
+And the instructions for contraceptive drugs often do not indicate that they cannot be combined with alcohol intake.

 What to do if a festive feast is planned?
-If the celebration is scheduled for the evening, then the pill should be moved three hours earlier or later.
-In extreme cases, you can postpone taking the pill in the morning, as if you forgot to take it, but then you need to follow the instructions for the drug exactly according to it.
-It is also necessary to see a gynecologist to exclude pregnancy.
+If the celebration is scheduled for the evening, then taking the pill should be shifted three hours earlier or later.
+As a last resort, you can reschedule taking the pill until the morning, as if you forgot to take it, but then you need to follow the instructions for the drug and follow them exactly.
+It is also necessary to see a gynecologist to rule out pregnancy.

-According to WHO, the dose of alcohol should not exceed 20 mg of ethanol per day, if there is still a need in combination with birth control pills.
+According to WHO, the dose of alcohol should not exceed 20 mg of ethanol per day, if the need arises in combination with birth control pills.
 Moderation in drinking alcohol plays a big role in maintaining the effectiveness of contraceptives.

 Side effects